 Being a mom is hard…these are words I heard many times before I ever became a mom.
-It kind of… or more accurately put, scared me a lot.
+It kind of, or more accurately put…totally scared the past off of me.
 It seemed so mysterious.
 I never heard an explanation as to why it was hard, just that it was.
 I believed all the women and the articles but it was still an unknown.
 Until I became a mom and then I knew.

 Being a mom is hard but not in a bad or scary way, but it’s also important to say it’s super fun and rewarding.
 For those of you thinking about being a mom or just wandering what it would be like I am going to try and explain it to you from my perspective.
 It is hard because…

 I have no idea what I’m doing.